 The least expensive option is camping.
 There are two campgrounds in Provincetown, Coastal Acres and Dune’s Edge, but that they fill up fast.
 If you can live dormitory-style with a shared kitchen, check out the Outermost Hostel.
 While renting a condo for a week can be expensive, if you’re sharing the cost with a group of friends, this can work out even better than more rustic alternatives… and you won’t need camping gear or mosquito repellent!

 The Aquarium Marketplace/Mall on Commercial Street has a wide selection of take-away foods, from burritos to fish to a bakery to healthy salads and more.
 Pick up something and take it down to the Aqua Bar at the end of the mall, where for the price of a drink you can sit and watch the harbor while eating your takeaway.

-The Canteen on Commercial Street offers excellent soups, sharing-sized portions, and side dishes that can truly stand in for a whole meal. (ptownie tip: We love Rob and Loïc at The Canteen, who sustain and support Ptown at all times but were a special community resource during the pandemic.)
+The Canteen on Commercial Street features excellent soups, sharing-sized portions, and side dishes that can truly stand in for a whole meal.

 John’s Footlong isn’t just a hotdog and hamburger stand, it’s a town institution… and an affordable one!
 Try the Portuguese rice for a taste of something uber-local.

 The Coffee Pot is a terrific place for a quick breakfast on-the-go—as well as a place to sit and people-watch at the outside tables at Lopes Square—that won’t leave you poor for the rest of the day.
 The same can be said for Café Maria just across the square, where early mornings see all the locals hanging out and sharing news.

 Perfect Picnic will pack up a meal-to-go that’s both fun and satisfying.